Applications are currently closed.

 - All applicants will be required to provide a CV demonstrating their professional theatre roles/jobs between January 2019 and March 2020 (a 15 month period).

 - Only certain theatrical freelancer professions are eligible – a full list is below.

-Candidates with access requirements, and D/deaf and/or disabled candidates
+Applicants with access requirements, and D/deaf and/or disabled applicants

 If you have access requirements and the application form is difficult for you to understand or complete, then get in touch by emailing us at email@example.com so we can discuss a different format, or some appropriate support to enable you to apply.
 Please include a phone number if you would like a call back.